Milling, Rough Cut

 For example, if the desired thickness is 3/4″ thick boards you would rough cut a 4/4 (four quarter) thickness.
 For a 1″ finished thickness you would rough cut at 5/4 (five quarter) thickness.

-The process whereby recently milled (rough cut) lumber is dried in order to reduce the moisture content.
+Kiln Drying is the process where recently milled (rough cut) lumber is dried in order to reduce the moisture content.
 Taking the wood to 140 degrees, kiln drying also kills insects, bugs, and ants in the process of reducing the moisture content down to around 8%.

 Book-matching or Book-matched Boards